Flooded

 Practicality Over Sentimentality

-February 25, 2009 at 7:10 am | In Home Decor, The Mundane, self awareness | 1 CommentMoving time is also de-cluttering time.
+February 25, 2009 at 7:10 am | Posted in Home Decor, self awareness, The Mundane | 1 CommentMoving time is also de-cluttering time.
 I am determined not to bring things that I don’t absolutely love with us.
 So far a few old frames and wedding presents have not made the cut.
 I literally have a bag of bad presents from Christmas and my birthday.
 I still don’t know what to do with that.

 But hardest of all is what to do with Hali’s old things?
 Do I box up and keep her old clothes just to drag them along with us so that they may spend their eternal slumber in a new attic- destined to never see the light of day again?
 Right now we have no plans on them ever being used by this family again.